 Teddy Bear Sunflower

-Teddy Bear Sunflower is a small, 10 – 24″ tall, bushy sunflower has multiple 3 – 6″ golden-yellow, double blooms.
+Teddy Bear Sunflower is a small, 10 – 24″ tall, bushy sunflower that has multiple 3 – 6″ golden-yellow, double blooms.
 This is a cultivar of the true North American native that is such a familiar sight.
-This long blooming variety is great for cut flower arrangements, beds and borders.
+This long-blooming variety is great for cut flower arrangements, beds, and borders.
 Thin seedlings to 12 – 24″ apart.
-Will do better if planted with composted manure and slow release fertilizer.
+Will do better if planted with composted manure and slow-release fertilizer.

 Keep them deadheaded until the end of the season.
 If you deadhead your sunflowers, they will keep pumping out new blossoms in their will to create seeds and more sunflowers.
 Don’t cut the stalk way back, the next sunflower often forms just inches from the place you deadheaded.